edabrowska/el_passion_psd/README.md

 Raven.js is the official browser JavaScript client for [Sentry](https://sentry.io).
 It automatically reports uncaught JavaScript exceptions triggered from a browser environment, and provides a rich API for reporting your own errors.

 Add your config like - `https://<key>@sentry.io/<project>` to `ravenUrl` in `~/utils/settings`

+# Per environment config

+Based on dotenv package.

+Any secret config like password, api keys should be placed in .env file in projects root directory.
+Any public config like external api url, server config should be placed in /config/{environment}.

+Specified variables can be accessed like ... `process.env.SOME_VARIABLE`